rianhunter/blah/build-guide/README.md

 If you choose a manufacturing house other than [JLCPCB][jlcpcb], you already know what you need.
 The [releases section][releases] of this project holds the finished gerbers for ordering directly from [JLCPCB][jlcpcb].
 When ordering, you should check [these settings (valid as of Sep.
-2023)](../hardware/jlc-2023-09-order-example.png).
+2023)](../hardware/jlc-2023-09-order-example.png) for both boards.
 The minimum quantity (as of Sep.
 2023) is 5 per PCBs, so for a single clock gen with two [CXADC][cxadc] cards, you will have some spares.

 ## Building PCB 1 - VT610ex clock generator insert